September 1, 1998

 I found a Mother’s Day out at the Baptist church on Tuesdays and another at Methodist church on Thursdays.
 They’re cheaper than daycare, and I think with my financial aid that I can cover the $25/day.
 I won’t be able to do anything else at school like join any clubs or anything because I’ll have to leave right after class, but I don’t care.
 I’m not sure what I’ll do about food and textbooks, but I can figure it out.

-I also stopped by the library and picked up some books.
+I also stopped by the library.
+It’s where I’ve been going to write these diary entries.
+This time, I also picked up some books.
 I’m going to start checking out two books at a time, one that’s something an English major should read and one that I’d just want to read for fun.
 They also have some audiobooks on CDs.
 I got one of those, too, so that I can listen in the truck when I’m driving back and forth to town.
-The librarian recommended a children’s book, Harry Potter, that she says is the best way to start listening to books like that.
-I told her that I’m not much into that sort of thing—wizards and witches and all that.
+The librarian recommended a children’s book about a boy finding out that he’s a wizard that she says is the best way to start listening to books like that.
+I told her that I’m not much into that sort of thing — wizards and witches and all that.
 She looked over at baby and told me to trust her.
 I’m gonna like this one.

 When I got home, I was so happy that I couldn’t keep it all in.
 As soon as I came up the driveway, I saw Daddy.
 I jumped out of the truck and threw my arms around his neck.
 Daddy looked surprised when I did it, but I couldn’t help myself.
 I was so happy with the anticipation of going back to school.
 I keep imagining sitting in classes with other students, taking notes, and buying books.
 The thought of it makes me giddy.
 I felt like I was drowning for so long, the water’s surface so far above my head, but suddenly I’m breathing again for the first time in over a year.